Harmoniq: Efficient Data Augmentation on a Quantum Computer Inspired by Harmonic Analysis: Introduction

 Quantum harmonic analysis (QHA)~\cite{Werner84} provides one such framework.
 Building on ideas from classical harmonic analysis, QHA systematically extends tools such as (standard and short-time) Fourier transforms, time-frequency analysis~\cite{book_TF} and related spectral techniques to the non-commutative setting of quantum mechanics~\cite{dorfler_local_2024, doerfler2025}.
 Rather than heuristically adapting classical algorithms, this approach offers mathematically well-founded procedures for processing quantum data and defining transformations directly at the level of quantum states, evolutions and measurements.

 In this work, we introduce \emph{Harmoniq}: a quantum data augmentation protocol derived from quantum harmonic analysis. \emph{Harmoniq} is fully analytical, contains no trainable parameters, and does not rely on optimization or kernel methods.
 Instead of learning from the data, the algorithm applies well-defined transformations to enhance latent structure already present within the data.
+Because the channel is defined independently of the downstream task, it serves as a modular building block: it can precede quantum PCA, quantum kernel methods, or qCNNs, operating throughout on data already encoded in the register.

-We demonstrate the approach in the context of signal denoising and show that it is particularly effective in the small-sample regime.
-Importantly, the protocol admits an efficient quantum implementation in quadratic circuit depth, making it suitable for early-fault-tolerant quantum devices.
+We demonstrate the framework in the context of signal denoising, where we combine it with quantum principal component analysis, and show that it is particularly effective in the small-sample regime.
+For this specific pipeline we do not claim an end-to-end speedup as amplitude encoding and the copy requirements of qPCA dominate the overall cost.
+The augmentation layer itself, however, is exponentially cheaper in memory and depth than applying the same convolution to an explicit $2^n \times 2^n$ covariance matrix.